 Analysis and Test Results

-If you're in the market for a weather radio that will permanently live indoors, it'd be hard to beat the Midland WR400.
-This device features all of the functions you'd expect out of an alarm clock, including AM/FM radio, a standard buzz, but also the option to wake up to your local weather.
-This highly programmable model can automatically scan for the strongest NOAA frequency in your area so that your signal will always come through as clear as possible.
-The WR400 also features Specific Area Message Encoding, which narrows the alerts down to your local county rather than a broader region.
+If you're looking for a model that will permanently live indoors, it'd be hard to top the Midland WR400.
+This device offers all of the functions you'd expect out of an alarm clock, including AM/FM radio, a standard buzz, but also the option to wake up to your local weather.
+This highly programmable model can scan for the strongest NOAA frequency in your area so that your signal will always come through as clear as possible — and it does it automatically.
+The WR400 also offers Specific Area Message Encoding, which narrows the alerts down to your local county rather than a broader region.
 Add that to several options for weather warnings, including LED lights, voice alert, or a siren plus a USB charging port for your devices, and you've got the ultimate indoor weather radio.

 The portable versions in our review have many features in common.
 Each one has a radio that can be switched between AM, FM, and NOAA frequencies.
 They have a flashlight, although they greatly vary in brightnesses.
-They all possess an internal battery and have a minimum of three ways that they can charge — via USB either in your car or home, a solar panel, and, our personal favorite, a hand crank.
-They are also all capable of charging a USB powered device.
+They are all designed with an internal battery and have a minimum of three ways that they can charge — via USB either in your car or home, a solar panel, and, our personal favorite, a hand crank.
+They are also all capable of charging a USB-powered device.
 There are, however, many ways that they differ.

 In general, digital models tend to have more features than those that use analog controls.
 The Eton models are the only portable versions we reviewed that have an alarm clock — a feature that could be especially useful if you're out camping and you need to get up early to sink some worms, climb a mountain, or complete that long bike ride.
 We love that the Eton American Red Cross has an auxiliary input jack that allows you to play your own music through the speaker.